 -

-7. Set Environment Variables: To ensure OpenSSL Windows arm64 works smoothly from the command line, you'll need to add it to your system's PATH environment variable.
-Head to Control Panel > System and Security > System > Advanced system settings > Environment Variables.
-Under System Variables, locate and edit the Path variable to include the path to your OpenSSL bin directory (e.g., C:\Program Files\OpenSSL-Win64\bin).
+7. Set Environment Variables: This is a crucial step for using OpenSSL from any command window.
+Navigate to Control Panel > System and Security > System > Advanced system settings > Environment Variables.
+Find the Path variable under System Variables and add C:\Program Files\OpenSSL-Win64\bin to the list.

 winget install openssl